 Skip to content

-Pachamama: The Earth Goddess of the Andes
+Pachamama: The Earth Mother of the Andes

 Pachamama in the Andes with plants and mountains

-The Meaning of Pachamama
+The Significance of Pachamama

-Harvests determined food, security, and the survival of entire communities.
-Therefore, the earth was not just soil beneath one's feet.
-It was understood as a living force that produces food and at the same time demands respect.
+Especially in the Andes, this relationship was particularly important.
+Harvests determined the food and security of entire communities.
+The earth was therefore not merely soil beneath one's feet.
+It was considered an effective force that provides sustenance and demands respect.

 Pachamama and Life in the Andes

-Why this concept is still important today
+Why this idea is still important today

-Pachamama with cornfields and nature of the Andes
+Pachamama with corn fields and nature of the Andes

 Pachamama and Agriculture